 Preseli Mountain and Coast, West Wales

 This is the perfect way to get acquainted with wilder, Welsher parts of north Pembrokeshire.
 The outbound coastal route (hillier than it sounds…) runs through Ceibwr and past St Dogmaels Abbey before heading inland to the highest pass in the Preseli Mountains.
-Drop into the stunning Gwaun Valley and have a pint at the legendary Bessie's to galvanise you for a fearsome climb up the hairpins behind the pub, which lead back to Newport.
+Drop into the stunning Gwaun Valley before a fearsome climb up the hairpins, which lead back to Newport.

 Distance: 75km / 46 miles